Richard Olney

-Richard Olney (September 15, 1835 – April 8, 1917) was an American statesman.

-He served as United States Attorney General in the cabinet of Grover Cleveland and Secretary of State under Cleveland.
+Richard Olney (September 15, 1835 – April 8, 1917) was an American attorney, statesman, and Democratic Party politician who served as a member of the second cabinet of President Grover Cleveland as the 40th United States Attorney General from 1893 to 1895 and 34th Secretary of State from 1895 to 1897.

 As attorney general, Olney used injunctions against striking workers in the Pullman strike, setting a precedent, and advised the use of federal troops, when legal means failed to control the strikers.

-As Secretary of State, he raised the status of America in the world by elevating U.S. diplomatic posts to the status of embassy.
+As Secretary of State, Olney mediated the Venezuelan crisis of 1895 and managed Cleveland's anti-expansionist policy in response to the overthrow of the Hawaiian Kingdom and the Cuban War of Independence, though both Hawaii and Cuba were annexed during the subsequent William McKinley administration.
+He raised the status of America in the world by elevating U.S. diplomatic posts to the status of embassy.

 Early life and education

 Olney was born into a prosperous family in Oxford, Massachusetts.
 His father was Wilson Olney, a textiles manufacturer and banker.
 Shortly after his birth, the family moved to Louisville, Kentucky, and lived there until Olney was seven.
 The family then moved back to Oxford and Olney attended school at the Leicester Academy in Leicester, Massachusetts.

 He graduated with high honors as class orator from Brown University in 1856.
 He received a Bachelor of Laws degree from Harvard Law School in 1858.

 In 1859, he passed the bar and began practicing law in Boston, attaining a reputation as an authority on probate, trust and corporate law.